 If you are always trying to be normal, you will never know how amazing you can be – Maya Angelou

-It Will Be Good For Your Relationship
+4) It Will Be Good For Your Relationship

 It’s a chance to strengthen bonds, to grow, and rediscover each other.
-You’ll see your partner in a new light away from the humdrum of everyday life.
+And you’ll see your partner in a new light away from the humdrum of everyday life.

 Whether it’s climbing a volcano, trekking the Amazon or drinking tea with the locals, you’ll come back having experienced something amazing together.

 But the benefits start long before you go away.

 Those dreary nights at home are a thing of the past when you have a trip to organise.
 You can turn the TV off, bring out the world map and start planning!

 It will spark new conversations you’ve never had before and you’ll spend hours together researching, budgeting and organising.

-It Will Change Your Life!
+5) It Will Change Your Life!